katherine-benjamin/topact-paper/README.md

-NOTE: This repository is currently being updated to reflect a new version of the manuscript and so details may be innacurate, incomplete, and inconsistent.

 This repository contains code used for the experiments in the paper "Multiscale topology classifies cells in subcellular spatial transcriptomics".

 The Python package TopACT can be found separately: https://gitlab.com/kfbenjamin/topact.
 It requires Python (3.10.0 or newer).